dvosburg/susemanager-contributions/suma-from-vm-images/README.md

 ```
 Copy the resulting ```suma_ignition.iso``` file to a place where you can assign it to the SUMA virtual machine as a CDROM device.
 ## Boot the new VM in your chosen hypervisor
+Define a VM in your chosen virtualization environment with these elements:

+* OS Type:  SLES 15 SP4
+* First hard disk: SUMA VM Image file downloaded
+* Second hard drive: 300GB additional disk device
+* CDROM device pointing to ```suma_ignition.iso```
+* Network adapter on network reachable by client systems

-Once you have assigned the network device, VM image, ignition ISO, and additional storage device to the VM profile, start it.
-Connect to it over SSH using the root user and password you defined.
+Boot up the new VM, and connect to it over SSH using the root user and password you defined.

 ### Add SUSE Manager registration key